Data-Driven Predictive Control Towards Multi-Agent Motion Planning With Non-Parametric Closed-Loop Behavior Learning: Problem Statement

-In~\eqref{eq:111}, $x_i$ represents the state vector of each agent, and the position is one of the state variables in $x_i$ as typically formulated in the tracking problem. $\mathcal X_i$ and $\mathcal U_i$ denote the box constraints with respect to the input vector $u_i$ and state vector $x_i$.
-Note that the agents can be either homogeneous sharing the same dynamics or heterogeneous sharing the different dynamics in~\eqref{eq:111}, as represented by $G_i$ and $H_i$.
+In~\eqref{eq:revi}, $x_i$ represents the state vector of each agent, and the position is one of the state variables in $x_i$ as typically formulated in the tracking problem. $d_{\text{safe}}$ denotes the safe distance among the agents and $M$ is a matrix for the purpose of extracting the position state variables from the state vector. $\mathcal X_i$ and $\mathcal U_i$ denote the box constraints with respect to the input vector $u_i$ and state vector $x_i$.
+Note that the agents can be either homogeneous sharing the same dynamics or heterogeneous sharing the different dynamics in~\eqref{eq:revi}, as represented by $G_i$ and $H_i$.

-Finally, to ensure the requirement of collision avoidance in the multi-agent system, probabilistic chance constraints are introduced.
-Given the safe distance among the agents $d_{\text{safe}}$ and the confidence level $\varphi_{ij}$ for the $i$th and $j$th agents, we have the following MPC problem:

-where $M$ is a matrix for the purpose of extracting the position state variables from the state vector.